OddPrints/pwinty-java-sdk/README.md

 A java library for communicating with the [Pwinty API](http://www.pwinty.com/api.html).

-v2 of the API is supported. v1 is also available, but marked as deprecated and should no longer be used.
+v2.1 of the API is supported. v1 and v2 are also available, but marked as deprecated and should no longer be used.